thejimmyg/lamp-lua/README.md

 Windows - Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) and [Git for Windows](https://github.com/git-for-windows/git) (which also installs Git Bash and make which you'll need) then load a Git Bash shell.

-Now you can just run this command (Linux uses may need to add their user to the `docker` group or use `sudo` before the command will run):
+Now you can just run this command (Linux users may need to add their user to the `docker` group or use `sudo` before the command will run):

 ```sh
 docker-compose --profile serve --profile debug up --remove-orphans --build